Innanet Obsession Over Unedited Image Kauses Khloe Kar-Dissertation To Address Her Haters And Flash Flat Abs On Live

 Y’all done set Khloe off again!

-If you’ve been too busy living your life, worrying about keeping your family safe and financially secure during a global pandemic or just generally not been too concerned about reality stars this week you might have missed the internet overflowing with opinions about the Kardashian’s publicist doing her damndest to have an unedited image of Khloé in a bikini wiped from the internet.
+If you’ve been too busy living your life, worrying about keeping your family safe and financially secure during a global pandemic, or just generally not been too concerned about reality stars this week you might have missed the internet overflowing with opinions about the Kardashian’s publicist doing her damndest to have an unedited image of Khloé in a bikini wiped from the internet.
 We can’t even call it an unflattering image because honestly she did not look BAD — and believe us Khloé, we would say so if you did — we got filters worse than Granny or dem kids when it comes to calling it like it is.
 We’re saying all this just to say the outcry was less about the photo and more about the aggressive scramble to scrub away its existence.

-But apparently Khloe felt enough was enough, she didn’t like y’all saying the image was proof her body was photoshopped or knifed up or any of that… So she went live on IG and then posted the live footage to prove her stomach is indeed sculpted to perfection.
+But apparently, Khloe felt enough was enough, she didn’t like y’all saying the image was proof her body was photoshopped or knifed up or any of that… So she went live on IG and then posted the live footage to prove her stomach is indeed sculpted to perfection.

 She captioned the video: